Our Place just upgraded its internet-famous Always Pan | CNN Underscored

-Our Place’s Always Pan took over Instagram a few years ago with its good looks in fun colors and multipurpose build: You can use it to fry eggs, boil grains, simmer some pasta sauce and do pretty much anything else that can happen on a stovetop.
+Our Place’s Always Pan took over Instagram a few years ago with its good looks, fun colors and multipurpose build.
+You can use it to fry eggs, boil grains, simmer some pasta sauce and do pretty much anything else that can happen on a stovetop.
 But today, Our Place has dropped a brand-new, redesigned version — the Always Pan 2.0 — that has several significant improvements over the last pan.

 While the previous version of the Always Pan is brilliant to cook with and washes up easily, the biggest difference between the Always Pan 2.0 and the first version in terms of everyday use is that the sequel now has the ability to go from stovetop to the oven (up to temperatures of up to 450 degrees Fahrenheit).
 Incredibly, it’s got enough capacity for a chicken, so you can use it as a roasting pan, too.